ARM-software/progress64/README.md

 * The resizeable reassembly function is experimental and has not yet endured stress testing.
 * The mbtrie is experimental and has not yet endured stress testing.
 * The hopscotch hash table is experimental and has not yet endured stress testing.
+* The cuckooht hash table is experimental and has not yet endured stress testing.
 * When using Safe Memory Reclamation as ABA workaround with the Treiber stack, LIFO order is not guaranteed (so not really a LIFO stack...)

 ## TODO
 * Some missing examples
-* Multithreaded stress test programs for e.g. hash table, reassembly, reorder, mbtrie
+* Multithreaded stress test programs for e.g. hash tables, reassembly, mbtrie
 * Use C11 features instead of GNU extensions and other non-standard features
 * Remove "_" from P64 defines